 The car has a new platform based on that of the larger Kia Cee’d hatchback and a much more rigid body-in-white.
 More sophisticated suspension and steering arrangements are alleged to deliver much better ride and handling and improved sound insulation is employed to make for a quieter cabin.

-Meanwhile, the car is slightly larger and more roomy than it was, has more upmarket interior fixtures and fittings and features DAB radio, 8in colour sat-nav and auto-dipping xenon headlights in the equipment catalogue.
+Meanwhile, the car is slightly larger and more roomy than it was, has more upmarket interior fixtures and fittings.
+On the standard equipment front, there are four trims to choose from - 1, 2, 3 and Sport.

-A pair of 1.6-litre powerplants make up the engine offering: a cheaper direct-injection petrol unit with 130bhp and a 126bhp turbodiesel.
-Both are available with six-speed manual or automatic transmissions.
+A trio of 1.6-litre powerplants make up the engine offering: a cheaper direct-injection petrol unit with 130bhp and a 134bhp turbodiesel, with the range completed with a turbocharged 1.6 petrol producing 201bhp, also found in the Procee'd GT.
+Both are available with six-speed manual, while the seven-speed dual-clutch automatic transmissions is the reserve of the turbocharged petrol and diesel.

 The manual diesel shows evidence of Kia’s investment mostly by way of class-competitive cabin quality and equipment level, improved occupant space and decent mechanical refinement.